surveyjs/survey-creator/docs/Create-Custom-Widget.md

 };

 //Register our widget in singleton custom widget collection and tells that, it is a new "customtype".
-//We require this parameter if we want to show our item in SurveyJS Creator toolbox Survey.CustomWidgetCollection.Instance.add( richEditWidget,
+//We require this value for the second parameter if we want to show our custom widget as q new question in SurveyJS Creator toolbox
+Survey.CustomWidgetCollection.Instance.add(
+  richEditWidget,
   "customtype"